Jasper County License Hearing Guide

 Hardship/Restricted License in South Carolina

-• Eligibility Requirements: Eligibility requirements vary depending on the reason for the suspension and your driving record.
-Generally, you must demonstrate a genuine need to drive for essential purposes.
+• Eligibility Requirements: Eligibility requirements vary depending on the reason for the suspension and the length of the suspension period.

 Getting Your License Back